AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART4.md

 **Issues:**
 1. **INNER JOIN only** - required for indexed views, but excludes models with no layers
-2. **NO FILTERED INDEX:** Could add WHERE IsActive = 1 filtered index
+2. **NO FILTERED INDEX:** MUST add WHERE IsActive = 1 filtered index
-3. **NO PARTITION ALIGNMENT:** If Model/ModelLayer partitioned, view should align
+3. **NO PARTITION ALIGNMENT:** If Model/ModelLayer partitioned, view MUST align
 4. **CLIENT-SIDE AVG:** Client must compute SumInferenceTimeMs / CountInferenceTimeMs
-   - Should document this in comments
+   - MUST document this in comments

 **Dependencies:**
 - **DEPENDS ON:**